berlingoqc/course-introduction-fullstack/content/_index.md

 a starter on a motor , all i need is to start the beast and unleash it.

+The course will not re-explain everything , i will leave a lot of open reading that the student can read or not in most case, depending on how deep he wanted to learn each topic.
+Not everything is required in the end but more information and knowledge is never bad.

+## Introducing myself and my experiences.

 ## Topics of the course

+Here is a first draft of the subject of this course.

 * Introduction to programmation
     * How do we write code from source code to executable. ( PC architecture , assembly , compiler , linker and shared library )